Mu5alaf/Mu5alaf.github.io/README.md

 This portfolio is designed and implemented with the following technologies:

-- **Django:** Back-end framework for building web applications in Python.
 - **HTML:** Markup language for creating the structure of web pages.
 - **CSS:** Stylesheet language for designing the presentation of web pages.

-## Features

-- **Home Page:** Brief introduction and overview of my skills and expertise.
-- **Projects Section:** Showcase of my notable projects with descriptions and links.
-- **Skills Section:** Highlighting the key technologies and tools I work with.
-- **Contact Section:** Ways to get in touch with me, including email and social media links.